zedeus/nitter/README.md

 ```bash
 docker run -v $(pwd)/nitter.conf:/src/nitter.conf -d -p 8080:8080 zedeus/nitter:latest
 ```

+Note the Docker commands expect a `nitter.conf` file in the directory you run them.

 To run Nitter via systemd you can use this service file: